Ramadhuvishan/weatherApp/readMe.md

   After downloading all the files
   1) Run the "script.py" file
   2) Open the "front.html" file and enter the city name

+Prerequisite:
+install flask in your machine (pip install flask)